fwenzel/django-sha2/README.md

 ------------------------------
-In case you have existing users with weaker password hashes (like SHA-1) in the database, django\_sha2 will **automatically rehash** their password in the database with a stronger hash by default during their next login.
+In case you have existing users with weaker password hashes (like SHA-1) in the database, django\_sha2 will **automatically rehash** their password in the database with a your currently chosen hash algorithm during their next login.

 This is enabled by default.
 If you don't like it, set this in your settings
 file:

     PWD_REHASH = False

-Similarly, django\_sha2 automatically updates user's password hashes to the **latest HMAC key** on login, which is usually what you want, so it is enabled by default.
+Similarly, django\_sha2 automatically updates users' password hashes to the **latest HMAC key** on login, which is usually what you want, so it is enabled by default.
 To disable, set this setting: